Tanaille/CMPG323-Project-5---36581852/README.md

 ### Summary
 The goal of this project is to implement a dynamic and insightful reporting and monitoring system for the Connected Office application.
 It utilizes Microsoft Power BI to extract live data, filter the data and display it in a simple, user-friendly interface.

+### Data
+The data used in the report is extracted from the provided [Excel file](https://nwucloud.sharepoint.com/:x:/s/CMPG323/EY0IBJY_mDxIlRBRTj-fiJkBJT4Cgd2qOHHzzyYECfhEnA?e=0a5VY8).
+It utilizes a live connection to the file, allowing dynamic updates to the data displayed within the report.
+Access to the file is controlled via NWU Microsoft account credentials.

 ### Report Pages
 The Power BI report is comprised of the following pages: